fabionuno/FloatingActionButton-Xamarin.Android/README.md

 ### Description

-This is a Java Library binding for the [Clans FloatingActionButton](https://github.com/Clans/FloatingActionButton).
+This is a Java Library binding for the [Clans FloatingActionButton](https://github.com/Clans/FloatingActionButton)  version **1.5.5**.
 I've also ported the Android sample project to show some of the features in action.

 # Requirements
 The library requires Android **API Level 14+**.